 A day later, the annoying numbness led to greater difficulty walking and Hlusak and her husband, Chris, headed to the Emergency Department at Mercy Hospital in Coon Rapids, where she was admitted.

 After a number of tests to rule out other conditions, her doctor made the diagnosis: Guillain-Barré Syndrome (GBS).
 An autoimmune disorder, GBS is a mysterious ailment that affects everyone differently.

 Five days after Hlusak's numbness began, paralysis set in and her heart began to race, so she was admitted to Mercy Hospital's Intensive Care Unit.
 "Then, I started to get scared," explained Hlusak.

-After 13 days of ups and downs, Hlusak's doctors considered her stable enough to begin physical therapy and she chose Sister Kenny Rehabilitation Institute at Abbott Northwestern Hospital.
+After 13 days of ups and downs, Hlusak's doctors considered her stable enough to begin physical therapy and she chose Courage Kenny Rehabilitation Institute at Abbott Northwestern Hospital.

 An intensive routine each day gave her increased strength.
 But even more importantly, the physical and moral support of her care team helped give her confidence that she would get past GBS, even when a relapse in her GBS symptoms turned a two-week hospitalization into an extended stay.

 "The doctors, therapists and other professionals went out of their way to help me maintain my dignity," recalled Hlusak.
 "The compassion and empathy they showed to me were not part of their job description.
 I was truly overwhelmed and humbled by all they did for me."
 While not in therapy, Hlusak was visited by her family who helped to keep her spirits up.